Palm Beach Property Tax Update

 What happens if somebody sells their home and they don't buy right away, how long do they have to port those savings?

 That's the one last rule that I'll go over.
 And it is often the gotcha rule.
 So the law talks about that you have two tax rules in which to move your savings.
-Now probably 80%, 80 to 90% of the people who have portability are simply going from one home to another.
-And they're nice and simple.
+Now probably 80% to 90% of the people who have portability are simply going from one home to another.
+And that is nice and simple.
 They sell a home and they immediately buy a home and they're moving from one to the other.
-But some people choose to do anything from travel the world or go live with a boyfriend or go to help their mom up north and live up there for a few years.
-Or maybe they decide to rent because they're not sure where they want to buy.
+Some people choose to do anything from travel the world or maybe they decide to rent because they're not sure where they want to buy.